 Information Security Analyst

-Information security analysts are tasked with the duty of safeguarding a company’s sensitive data as well as its most important computer systems.
+The main duty of information security analysts is safeguarding a company’s sensitive data as well as its most important computer systems.
 They achieve this goal by looking for potential dangers and locating points of weakness in the existing system.

-Because information security analysts aren’t frequently engaged in designing the computer code that safeguards an organization, this profession typically does not require extensive coding knowledge.
+Because information security analysts do not frequently engage in designing the computer code that safeguards an organization, this profession typically does not require extensive coding knowledge.

 Cyber Threats Analyst

-Incoming cyber risks are analyzed by a cyber threat intelligence analyst, who is also responsible for conducting a thorough study into an organization’s most effective data protection methods.
+Cyber threat intelligence analysts analyze incoming cyber risks.
+They are also responsible for conducting a thorough study into an organization’s most effective data protection methods.

 This role does not typically entail the creation of complex computer code that is required to construct software for cybersecurity.
 Still, it demands high attention to detail and the ability to solve problems creatively.